reroop/translator-back/README.md

 **_Translator app_**

+Before first run, you need to get necessary dependencies by running build.gradle.

 The application can be started by running TranslatorApplication.main().
 Application will start on port :8080.
 To successfully run tests, see the description in TranslatorApplicationTests.